 Free Verse is an all-day bazaar, market, library, meeting place, performance venue, information resource and more.
 Celebrating the vitality of contemporary poetry in the UK, publishers both large and small, both experimental and traditional, display and sell their work direct to the public.

 We’re delighted to announce this year's Poetry Book Fair will be held on Saturday 17th September at Conway Hall in London, from 10am-4.30pm.
 It should feel just the same (though with a little more space for browsing this year!), with 80+ publishers and free readings and discussions through the day, followed by a lively evening at the nearby Square Pig & Pen pub from 4pm onwards.

 We’ve been thinking a lot about the future of the Fair.
 We know we can’t rely on the Arts Council to provide funding every year and, as we want the Fair to keep happening, we know it needs to be more sustainable than it is at present.
 So, this year we’re going to try and make the fair self-sufficient, making it a more robust organisation which we can grow organically in the future.
 As a result, there’ll be some changes – but there’ll also be a lot that stays the same.
 The fair and all the readings will still be free to enter; we’re still going to offer travel bursaries to get publishers in from afar.

 We’re also going to be publishing a Poetry Almanac - an essential guide to this year's Poetry Publishers.
 It will build on the idea of the guide we’ve produced in previous years, with poems from each publisher, but will be expanded to include tips and articles – a real snapshot of the current poetry publishing climate.
-It'll also be available ahead of the fair, so people can get a stronger sense of the presses they want to explore on the day.
+It'll be available for collection on the day of the fair.
 We're very excited about the Poetry Almanac – find out more and order a copy here!